Enter your ZIP code below to find information on your local Chapter.

-My name is Brandon Gillman and I am currently a junior at Washington University in St. Louis.
+My name is Brandon Gillman and I am currently a senior at Washington University in St. Louis.
 I grew up and went to high school in Livingston, New Jersey and now I live in Boca Raton, FL.
 I am studying systems engineering, with a minor in operations and supply chain management and am a brother in the Sigma Phi Epsilon fraternity.

 I actually took a year off between high school and college in my battle with Crohn’s Disease, a year in which I had multiple surgeries, spent countless days in the hospital, and saw my weight drop by more than 40 pounds.
 Now, I am back at school and feeling as healthy as ever, although I do take my fair share of pills.

 I was diagnosed with Crohn’s twelve years ago at the age of ten.
 It has become a really important part of my life and I truly believe it has helped shape the person that I am today.
 I embrace having Crohn's Disease.
 I love when people ask me about it and I am completely open about telling them my story.
 I just want to get the word out about these terrible diseases!
 I went to Camp Oasis as a camper and am now a counselor, I have run a half marathon as a part of the Team Challenge program, and I speak at CCFA events for my local chapter.
 I am doing everything I can to help find a cure and am looking forward to where the NCCL will take me!

 Thankfully, I have been in remission for a few years now, so my disease does not impact my everyday life.
 However, I still remember what the daily struggles were like.
 Living with IBD is difficult, and I have learned that honesty and openness, and trusting friends and family, will help me live with this disease.
 I will continue to volunteer with CCFA to help spread awareness, raise money, and ultimately work toward finding a cure.